Angola: Justice

 A Supreme Court serves as a court of appeal.
 The Constitutional Court is the supreme body of the constitutional jurisdiction, established with the approval of Law no. 2/08, of 17 June – Organic Law of the Constitutional Court and Law n.
 3/08, of 17 June – Organic Law of the Constitutional Process.
 The legal system is based on Portuguese and customary law.
 There are 12 courts in more than 140 counties in the country.
 Its first task was the validation of the candidacies of the political parties to the legislative elections of 5 September 2008.
-Thus, on 25 June 2008, the Constitutional Court was institutionalised and its Judicial Counselors assumed the position before the President of the Republic.
+Thus, on 25 June 2008, the Constitutional Court was institutionalised and its Judicial Counsellors assumed the position before the President of the Republic.
 Currently, seven advisory judges are present, four men and three women.
 In 2014, a new penal code took effect in Angola.
 The classification of money-laundering as a crime is one of the novelties in the new legislation.